 Island in the Sky Scenic Drive Points of Interest

-As you explore the scenic drive, check out the Canyonlands hikes you can do in the park as well!
+As you explore the scenic drive, check out the Island in the Sky hikes you can do in the park as well!

 Visitor Center Viewpoint

-The very first staggering view at Island in the Sky starts at the Visitor Center Viewpoint.
+The very first staggering view is found at the Canyonlands Island in the Sky Visitor Center.

 As the view expands right in front of you, you will find yourself in awe and pure bliss of admiration.
 You can also see the Shafer Trail Road here.